-With any professional consultant or tradesman you should always take a hands-on approach with the project, stay on top of the important issues, and be ready to get involved when you see a problem.
+You should always take a hands-on approach with the project, stay on top of the important issues, and be ready to get involved when you see a problem.

-So you should insist that your software consultants maintain verbal contact with you (before resorting to emails).
+You should insist that your software consultants maintain verbal contact with you (before resorting to emails).

 They should then use “as per our conversation” follow up emails.

-Tip: A nice way to know what is going on is going on is to turn up to the daily scrum.
+Tip: A nice way to know what is going on is going on is to turn up to the Daily Scrum.

 Every new project faces the question "What technology should I build this solution in?".
 There are pros and cons to choosing new technologies over old ones: